Understanding Teradata Locking: Types and Granularity

 Rowhash Locking Details

-If a RowHash is locked, this affects one or more Rows because all Rows with the same Primary Index Value have the same RowHash.
+Locking a RowHash affects multiple rows because rows with the same Primary Index value also share the same RowHash.

 UPDATE Customer SET Gender = 'm';

-If we change the query and use a WHERE condition on the primary index (CustomerId), a rowhash lock is used:
+Using a WHERE condition on the primary index (CustomerId) results in a rowhash lock instead.

 UPDATE Customer SET Gender = 'm' WHERE CustomerId = 1;